LogoRead Frog

 git rebase main

-# After manually resolving the conflicts, push the code again
+# If there are no conflicts, push the code again

 git push origin docs/xxxx